-You should have a pretty good idea of the type of gym you are looking to run, so keep practicality in mind when looking for a facility and throughout the gym design process.
+You should have a pretty good idea of the type of gym you are looking to run, so keep practicality in mind when looking for a facility and throughout your gym design process.

 Training style often dictates the type of equipment needed.
-If you are installing a functional rig and power racks, is the ceiling high enough to accomodate the rig as well as a user doin pull-ups or muscle-ups above it?
+If you are installing a functional rig and power racks for Crossfit-style training, is the ceiling high enough to accommodate the rig as well as a user doing pull-ups or muscle-ups above it?

-Keeping these types of questions at the top of your mind during the selection of your facility, and at the start of the gym design process, will save you a lot of hassle and disappointment in the future.
+Keeping these types of questions at the top of your mind during the selection of your facility, and at the start of the gym design process, will save you a lot of hassle and disappointment down the line.

 2. Capacity & Break-even Levels

 By this point, you should really understand your club's offering, services and delivery model.
 You need to know what you’re going to be charging your members, what staff, insurance and accreditation overheads you will have and how many members you will need to break even and turn a profit.

 Keep in mind whether the facility you are looking at will allow you to meet and exceed these break-even levels, and if it offers the flexibility for potential future growth.

 If it doesn’t, will the impact on what you would have to charge, or the service you would be delivering, alter your plans so much it would make them unfeasible?
 If the latter is the case, it may be time to re-think your vision and take a closer look at your business model.